-“Cluub Zarathustra was shambolic, under-rehearsed, willfully obtuse, self-indulgent, amateurish and often in questionable taste” — New paragraphs from Paul Hamilton and The League Against Tedium about Cluub Zarathustra in Kevin Eldon’s 2014 book.
+“Cluub Zarathustra was shambolic, under-rehearsed, willfully obtuse, self-indulgent, amateurish and often in questionable taste” — New paragraphs from Paul Hamilton and The League Against Tedium in Kevin Eldon’s 2014 book.

 “Cluub Zarathustra was a fringe comedy cabaret act and troupe active between 1994 and 1997.” — Cluub Zarathustra on Wikipedia.

-1. To get the book started, I interviewed Simon Munnery in a Glasgow cafe called Cafe Rio.
-Sat nearby were comedian Ian Macpherson and novelist Alan Bissett.
+- To get the book started, I interviewed Simon Munnery in a Glasgow cafe called Cafe Rio.
+Sitting nearby were comedian Ian Macpherson and novelist Alan Bissett.
 Glasgow is a showbiz city.

 “Let’s get one thing very clear: the only way that you can have ever seen anything like Cluub Zarathustra before is if you’ve seen Cluub Zarathustra before.
 This is one of the most obsessive, original and vicious shows at the Fringe.
 End of statement.” — A good fanzine review of the 1997 CZ Edinburgh show.

 “I’ve always liked Simon as a person but it wasn’t until I saw Cluub Zarathustra at the Edinburgh Fringe in 1994 that I really started to appreciate his act.
 I thought the subsequent 2001 TV series Attention Scum! slightly watered-down the amazingly admirable nastiness of Cluub Zarathustra.” — John Fleming remembers Simon Munnery’s early work and the original CZ run.